 4. Employee Quality and Satisfaction

 Happier employees work harder and for longer hours, stay longer at their current place of employment and are more productive, and research has shown that over two-thirds would want to work from home.
-80% of telecommuters report a higher morale, and 82% of telecommuters report lower stress levels.
+80% of telecommuters report higher morale, and 82% of telecommuters report lower stress levels.
 In his study, Bloom found that employers who offered a work from home option had employee turnover rates fall by over 50%.
-Plus, more highly educated workers are looking for flexibility and work from home opportunities.
+Plus, more highly educated workers are looking for flexibility and work-from-home opportunities.